Rolands-Laucis/Socio/Documentation.md

 **Awaited** hook: Socio will async await the return value of the hook function, which doesnt have to be async, if it doesnt do any async operations, and all will be fine, bcs JS is lovely.

+**Info** hook: Socio will just inform that something has happened.
+Meant for info logs.

 ##### SocioServer hooks:
 * con [Awaited]: when a new WS/TCP connection with a client is created
 * discon [Awaited]: when a session object disconnects (for whatever reason), but is not destroyed (forgotten) yet